Automatic coarsening in Algebraic Multigrid utilizing quality measures for matching-based aggregations: Numerical experiments

-\paragraph{Random weight} We start considering the choice of an initial random weight vector $\mathbf{w}$ for all the test problems in Section~\ref{sec:selecting_the_weight}, and consider using as smoother for its refinement the $\ell_1$--Jacobi method~\cite{BFKY2011}; each refinement step in this case has a cost that is dominated by a diagonal scaling.
+We start considering the choice of an initial random weight vector $\mathbf{w}$ for all the test problems in Section~\ref{sec:selecting_the_weight}, and consider using as smoother for its refinement the $\ell_1$--Jacobi method~\cite{BFKY2011}; each refinement step, in this case, has a cost that is dominated by a diagonal scaling.
 We test the procedure for all the matching algorithms discussed in Section~\ref{sec:matching_algorithms}, but we visualize the attained aggregates only for \texttt{SUITOR}.
 From what we have seen in the previous section, the \texttt{SUITOR} matching algorithm consistently gives good results for all the problems, and is, from a computational point of view, the best candidate when looking for the parallel applicability of the AMG algorithms~\cite{BootCMatch}.

 In Figure~\ref{fig:refinement_from_random} we report the results obtained; as we can observe, a random initial guess without any refinement is a very poor choice, and we need several refinement steps to obtain constants $\mu_c$ that are comparable with the ones we have seen in Section~\ref{sec:computing_the_muc_constant}.
-However, we can still go below the results obtained with the theoretical guess given by the constant weight vector $\mathbf{w}=(1,1,\ldots,1)^T$, at the cost of performing many refinement iterations and excluding the case of diffusion with jumping coefficients.
-Note also that the aggregates for which these result are obtained would have been difficult to guess.
+However, we can still go below the results obtained with the theoretical guess given by the constant weight vector $\mathbf{w}=(1,1,\ldots,1)^T$, at the cost of performing many refinement iterations.
+Note also that the aggregates for which these results are obtained would have been difficult to guess.

-{We consider for this case also a Poisson problem with an axially rotated anisotropy of angle $\theta$ and modulus $\varepsilon$ on the same unstructured grid from Figure~\ref{fig:unstructuredmeshes}, that is, we consider the discretization of
+We consider for this case also a Poisson problem with an axially rotated anisotropy of angle $\theta$ and modulus $\varepsilon$ on the same unstructured grid from Figure~\ref{fig:unstructuredmeshes}, that is, we consider the discretization of

-Results for this test case are given in Figure~\ref{fig:aniso-poisson-refinement-from-random}.}
+Results for this test case are given in Figure~\ref{fig:aniso-poisson-refinement-from-random}.

-{If we compare these results with the one in Figure~\ref{fig:refinement_from_random_unstructured}, we observe that there is a moderate increase on the convergence constant for all combinations of rotation angle and modulus.
+{If we compare these results with the one in Figure~\ref{fig:refinement_from_random_unstructured}, we observe that there is a moderate increase in the convergence constant for all combinations of rotation angle and modulus.
 Moreover, we can observe that over-refinement of the weight vector does not improve the overall quality of the aggregation procedure.}